mickstar/fusion/source/includes/_01-getting-started.md

 The POI system will send zero or more [display request](#display) messages to the Sale System during a transaction.
 The Sale System should display these messages and continue to wait for the payment response.

-- Each display request will contain with 1 to 6 lines of text.
+- Each display request will contain at least 1 line of text.
 - Each line of text will be up to 40 characters wide.
 - The POI System should display the text centred.
 - The POI System should include the option to cancel the transaction.